-103. Lot Zoning.
+102. Lot Zoning.
 A parcel or tract of land used, developed, or built upon as a unit under single ownership or control.
 Said parcel or tract may consist of one or more lots of record, one or more portions of a lot or lots of record, or any combination thereof.

-104. Manufactured Home.
+103. Manufactured Home.
 A factory-built structure or structures equipped with the necessary utility service connections and made so as to be transportable as a unit or units on its or their own running gear and designed to be used as a dwelling unit irrespective of how affixed to the land.
 The transportation system is designed so that the manufactured home may be moved from time to time.

 The term shall include two (2) or more separately towed units which, when bolted or otherwise fastened together, form a complete living unit.
 Such homes are built on a chassis consisting of drawbar and coupling mechanism, frame (e.g., steel I-beams), running gear assembly, and lights.
 Removal of any or all of these component parts does not change the definition.
 All manufactured homes shall be either skirted or placed on a permanent-type, enclosed perimeter foundation and, according to standards of the State of Kansas, shall be anchored to the ground.
-All manufactured homes intended for new installation in the zoning jurisdiction of the City of Udall after the effective date of this ordinance shall bear a certification plate pursuant to the “National Manufactured Housing Construction and Safety Standards Act of 1974”, 4Z U.S.C.
+All manufactured homes intended for new installation in the zoning jurisdiction of the City of Solomon after the effective date of this ordinance shall bear a certification plate pursuant to the “National Manufactured Housing Construction and Safety Standards Act of 1974”, 42 U.S.C.
 5401 et seq., as amended.

-105. Manufactured Home, Dependent.
+104. Manufactured Home, Dependent.
 A manufactured home which does not have a flush toilet and bath or shower.

-106. Manufactured Home, Independent.
+105. Manufactured Home, Independent.
 A manufactured home which has a flush toilet and a bath or shower.